julcsii/data-scientist-at-magenta/README.md

 - Forking this repo makes it easy for you to work on it.
 Use feature branches, descriptive commits and pull requests for transparency.
 - Please focus on the following folder: `src/code_location_interview/code_location_interview/assets/magenta_interview` and follow the structure provided.
 - Feel free to chose any open source or commercial experiment tracking & model registry tool of your liking, but you may also implement a custom solution.
-- As for prototype, we would prefer a containerised soltuion that can run locally (on Codespace), but happy to see any creative soltuion that makes sense to you.
+- As for prototype, we would like to see a solution that can run locally (on Codespaces).
+We like to work with containerised applications, but happy to see any creative soltuion that makes sense to you.
 - Aim towards a good enough implementation, we don't expect it to be perfect, after all it is only a prototype.
 - Be ready to explain your code to us and why you implemented it in this way.